cornman00/react-real-estate/README.md

-# Still working on this project
+# This project hasn't finished yet.

 ## Here are some screenshots of the web app